symverse-lab/V3/docs/citizen-protocol-spec.md

 ## 14.4 Link

-- Input is target NickName.
+- Input is target Nick.
 - Public results expose both `links` and `linkedBy`.
 - Not created automatically at Citizen confirmation.
 - Managed only by: